Sales Strategy

 When Prospects Won't Share Budget

-Instead Ask: "To help me recommend the right approach, what range have you allocated for solving this problem?"
+Instead ask: "To recommend the right approach, what range have you set aside for solving this?"

 Or: "Our clients typically invest between $X and $Y depending on [factors].
 Does that align with what you were thinking?"

-Response: "I appreciate your honesty.
-Let me ask—what prompted you to start researching now?
-And what would need to happen for this to move from research to action?"
+Response: "Makes sense.
+What specifically prompted you to start looking now?
+And what would need to happen for this to move from exploring to taking action?"

 When There Are Multiple Stakeholders

-• "Who else will be part of the decision?"
+• "Who else will be part of this decision?"

-• "How do you typically make decisions like this as a team?"
+• "How does your team typically make decisions like this?"

-• "Can we include [other stakeholders] in our next conversation?"
+• "Would it be helpful to include [other stakeholders] in our next conversation?"

-Why It Matters: Deals die when stakeholders you never met have concerns you never addressed.
+Deals often die when stakeholders you never met raise concerns you never addressed.
 Map the buying committee early.

 The Discovery Meeting Checklist